SoftwareHeritage/swh-web/README.md

 ### Npm/Yarn targets

-Below is a list of available npm/yarn targets in order to only execute the frontend static assets compilation (no web server will be executed):
+Below is a list of available yarn targets in order to only execute the frontend static assets compilation (no web server will be executed):

 * **build-dev**: compile not optimized (without mignification and dead code elimination) frontend static assets and store the results in the `swh/web/static` folder.